-Genesys PGR (Plant Genetic Resources) is a free online global portal which allows the exploration of the world’s crop diversity through a single website.
+Genesys is a database which allows users to explore the world’s crop diversity conserved in genebanks through a single website.

-Genesys is a powerful platform that allows breeders and other genebank users to quickly search for – and request – crop samples located in 446 institutes around the globe.
-Instead of trawling through numerous databases, users find in Genesys one single entry-point to global PGR information.
+Genesys allows breeders and other genebank users to quickly search for – and request – crop samples located in 459 institutes around the globe.
+Instead of trawling through numerous separate databases, users find in Genesys a single entry-point to information about genebank accessions.